 - High LDL (low density lipoproteins) or "bad" cholesterol

 - Low HDL (high density lipoproteins) or "good" cholesterol

 Race appears to play a role in your heart risk.
 Black people are more likely than white people to have severe high blood pressure, as well as heart disease.
 Heart disease risk is also higher among Mexican Americans, native Americans, native Hawaiians, and some Asian Americans.
 This may be partly because of higher rates of obesity and diabetes.

 How Can Menopausal Women Reduce Their Risk of Heart Disease?

 A healthy lifestyle goes a long way in preventing heart disease in women.
 Incorporating the following tips into your everyday life may help you reduce your risk of heart disease during and after menopause:

-Can Hormone Replacement Therapy Reduce My Risk of Heart Disease?
+Can Hormone Replacement Therapy Impact My Risk of Heart Disease?

 Women who became menopausal less than 10 years before starting HRT have no increased risk of a heart attack.
 The same holds true for those who were between the ages of 50 and 59 while taking it.